gonzalovega7/DataWarehouse/README.md

 #### 4 - Start the server 🚀

-Inside the folde FRONTEND ("../data-warehose-project/frontend") run the following code:
+Inside the folder front ("../DataWarehouse/front") run the following code:

-Then, to use the backend it should be located in "../data-warehose-project":
+Then, to use the backend it should be located in "../DataWarehouse":

-⌨️ cd ./backend
+⌨️ cd ./back
 ⌨️ npm start